THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 Remuneration Structure and Core Policies

-6.2 Executive Members receive a fixed amount and are eligible for an annual discretionary amount.
+6.2 Executive Members receive a fixed amount of profit and are eligible for an annual discretionary amount of profit.

 6.3 Staff and Capital Members receive a fixed salary, certain other benefits including personal pension contribution and are eligible for an award of an annual discretionary bonus.
 The salaries of these staff are set at a sufficiently high level to allow for a fully flexible approach to be taken to awarding any annual discretionary bonus.